euroargodev/argopy-5years/www/_build/html/_sources/challenges/howto.rst

     - Script readability
     - Amount of data downloaded (the smaller the better)

-    The most *elegant* responses will be added to the `argopy documentation gallery <https://argopy.readthedocs.io/en/latest/gallery.html>`_.
+    The most *elegant* responses will be added to the `argopy documentation gallery <https://argopy.readthedocs.io/en/latest/gallery.html>`_ and winners will received a special prize.